azral1962/min-book/src/utils.typ

 }

-// UTIL: Create a date using named and positional arguments
+// UTIL: utils.date() creates a date using named and/or positional arguments
 #let date(..date) = {
   if type(date.pos().at(0)) == datetime {return date.pos().at(0)}